pagopa/pagopa-api/api-definitions/openapi/description.md

 # Introduction

 This is the documentation of the pagoPA API for Provider Payment Services.
-This API enables a PSP channel to pay a pagoPA Payment Notice according to _CAD (Codice Amministrazione Digitale)_
+This API enables a PSP  to pay a pagoPA Payment Notice according to _CAD (Codice Amministrazione Digitale)_

-Any PSP can enable many channels.

 ## Warning

 **This is an experimental API that is (most probably) going to change as we evolve the pagoPa platform.**

 ## Identification and Authentication